US Powerball Exposed — Record-breaking $2.04 Billion Jackpot!

 A Few Interesting Facts about Powerball

-There are so many interesting facts about Powerball that it’s a bit difficult to pick just a few.
+There are so many exciting facts about Powerball that it’s difficult to pick just a few.

 For a start, did you know that certain states have a much higher number of Powerball winners than others?
 According to the experts, it’s pure coincidence, but you never know.
 Pennsylvania is one of those states with 16 jackpot winners.
 Over the past three years, there have been three jackpot winners from Missouri and three from Tennessee.

-Nearly 75 percent of the big Powerball winners used randomly pick numbers.
-These are computer-generated tickets that select the numbers completely at random.
+Nearly 75 percent of the big Powerball winners used randomly picked numbers.
+These are computer-generated tickets that select the numbers entirely at random.
 Experts advise individuals that want to use their own numbers on the ticket to spread them out among the possible options.

 And here’s a fun one to wrap things up.
-In March 2005, the Powerball drawing had the unprecedented number of 110 second prize winners.
+In March 2005, the Powerball drawing had an unprecedented amount of 110-second prize winners.
 These individuals split more than 19 million dollars between themselves.
 Powerball officials decided to investigate because of the impossibly big number of winners.
-They found out that all 110 of the winners used the numbers that they found in a fortune cookie made by Wonton Food Inc. The factory printed out the six numbers and five of those matched the official drawing.
+They found out that all 110 of the winners used the numbers they found in a fortune cookie made by Wonton Food Inc. The factory printed out the six numbers, and five of those matched the official drawing.

 Reputable and well regulated